uswds/uswds-site/_components/range-slider/guidance/implementation.md

 - Set the `min` and `max` attribute of the `input` element to correspond to the instructions or labels that accompany the slider.
+- Set the `data-optional-unit` attribute of the `input` element to add a unit to screen reader callouts.
+The unit will be read after the current value.
+- Set the `data-optional-preposition` attribute of the `input` element to change the preposition between current value and max value.
+If no value is present, it will default to `of`.
+When providing a range slider on pages in a language other than English, be sure to update as necessary.